Connect with others who understand.

 Some MyLymphomaTeam members struggle with weight gain rather than weight loss, especially when they are prescribed corticosteroids.
 “I really think my biggest enemy most days is the steroids,” said one member.
 “Has anyone gained a lot of weight and lost it after remission?
 At this point, I’m more worried about my weight than my cancer.”

-Members share what has worked for them to lose excess weight due to lymphoma treatment.
-“I found the best way to lose weight was to eat small meals,” wrote one member.
-“Breakfast, lunch, snack (usually half a banana for the potassium), and dinner.”
+Members share what has worked for them to lose excess weight from lymphoma treatment.
+“I found the best way to lose weight was to eat small meals,” said one member.
+“Breakfast, lunch, a snack (usually half a banana for the potassium), and dinner.”

-Another member posted that they lost weight by cutting back on soft drinks and sweets.
+Another member shared that they lost weight by cutting back on soft drinks and sweets.

-Individuals with leukemia often experience anemia, a condition caused by a deficiency of red blood cells or iron.
-Anemia causes fatigue and can often be managed with nutrition.
-Individuals with anemia will need to pay attention to their iron intake.
+People with leukemia often experience anemia, a condition caused by a lack of red blood cells or iron.
+Anemia causes fatigue but can often be managed with good nutrition.
+If you have anemia, it’s important to focus on getting enough iron.

-There are two forms of iron — heme iron and nonheme iron.
-Heme iron includes animal sources — red meat, poultry, and fish — and is about 25 percent to 30 percent absorbable by the body.
-Nonheme iron includes plant-based sources — legumes, grains, and vegetables — and is only 1 percent to 10 percent absorbable.
-Several factors can help increase or decrease iron absorption.
+There are two types of iron — heme iron and nonheme iron.
+Heme iron comes from animal sources — red meat, poultry, and fish.
+It is about 25 percent to 30 percent absorbable by the body.
+Nonheme iron comes from plant-based sources — legumes, grains, and vegetables — and is only 1 percent to 10 percent absorbable.
+Several factors can help increase or decrease how much iron your body absorbs.

-A helpful guideline is to include a dietary source of vitamin C, also known as ascorbic acid, at every meal, especially meals with a source of iron.
-Vitamin C enhances the absorption of iron in the body.
-It is important to note that coffee and tea can significantly decrease iron absorption.
-These beverages should not be included in meals that contain iron-rich foods.
+A helpful guideline is to include a dietary source of vitamin C, also known as ascorbic acid, at every meal, especially when you eat iron-rich foods.
+Vitamin C helps your body absorb more iron.
+It is important to note that coffee and tea can significantly reduce how much iron your body absorbs.
+It’s best not to drink these beverages with iron-rich meals.

 Top sources of vitamin B12 include: